 Lindsay Zetter Lucas, RAD RTS: Owner, Artistic Director began her training in dance at three years old, and began with ABSA at five, completing RAD exams through Advanced 1.
 Growing up she performed locally, attended a variety of prestigious summer intensives, and trained under a teacher from School of American Ballet.
 A choreographer at heart, she led dance teams throughout high school and college.
 Earning a B.S. in Arts Management through Indiana University, she earned her RAD Registered Teaching Status after graduation, and 2011 immediately began teaching and choreographing for ABSA.
 As the performance director, she is the choreographer, set designer, and stage manager for every show.
-She formed a successful Junior Company within ABSA that provided additional performance opportunities, including collaborations with the Annapolis Opera, New Year’s Eve dinner theater shows, and Winter showcases.
+She formed a successful Junior Company within ABSA that provided additional performance opportunities, including collaborations with the Annapolis Opera, dinner theater shows, and winter showcases.
 She has worked as a choreographer for the Colonial Players, Annapolis Summer Garden Theatre and The Gilman School, and has been the dance instructor and choreographer at The Key School since 2015.

 Eileen Razzetti, RAD RTS: Director Emerita and Founder Eileen Razzetti’s ballet training and professional performing experience took place in New York City at the Ballet Russe de Monte Carlo Ballet School, the Yurek Lazowski School for Character Dance, and the Metropolitan Opera Ballet School.
 She also earned a degree in design from the Fashion Institute of Technology at the State University of New York.
 Prior to establishing ABSA, she was a ballet instructor with the Peabody Conservatory and St. Paul’s School in Baltimore, Georgetown Ballet School in Washington, DC, and the Ballet Theater of Maryland.
 She opened her first ballet school in Severna Park in 1974 and established ABSA at Maryland Hall in 1989.